 The latest release of WooCommerce brought several new menu choices to the WordPress admin.
 Discover how you can remove WordPress admin menus from your site.

 WooCommerce, by default, places simple “Add to Cart” buttons on the category and product pages of your site.
 Learn more about how to remove the add to cart button.

-Breadcrumb navigation provides a heirarchy-based method of browing content.
-For a WooCommerce site, that typically starts with the store’s front page and then goes from category, to sub-category and finally settles on an individual product.
+Breadcrumb navigation provides a hierarchy-based method of browsing content.
+For a WooCommerce site, that typically starts with the store’s front page and then goes from category to sub-category and finally settles on an individual product.
 Learn more about how to remove breadcrumb navigation.

 The default WooCommerce cart template has multiple columns of information that aren’t always necessary.
 Learn how you can remove cart columns from your WooCommerce store.

 The WooCommerce cart screen contains a breakdown of all totals in an order with shipping subtotal, order subtotal, and overall order total.
 Learn more about how to remove WooCommerce cart order totals.

 WooCommerce includes thumbnail images of each product your customer has added to their order on the cart template.
 Learn more about how to remove cart product images.

 Cart Product Link